Paul Hudson: Cityzap

-In December 2020, he become the voice of the new Transdev Coastliner Cityzap buses running the fast way along the M1 between Leeds and York.
+In December 2020, he became the voice of the new Transdev Coastliner Cityzap buses running the fast way along the M1 between Leeds and York.

 Personal life

-Hudson was married to Nicola Shaw, a fellow BBC presenter, in 2003 having two children.
+Hudson was married to Nicola Shaw, a fellow BBC presenter, in 2003 having three children.
 He enjoys sea fishing, playing golf (he used to play at Riddlesden golf club, and now plays at Moor Allerton), cricket (he played for Ingrow St Johns in the Craven League).
 He supports Bradford City, having a twenty-five-year season ticket, and was trapped in the stand that caught fire in the Bradford City stadium fire of 1985.